koii-network/docs/quickstart/hello-world/introduction.md

 In the next steps of this tutorial, you'll learn how to create a task and run it on the Koii Network.
 But first, let's take a look at how tasks run on the Koii Network.

 When your task runs on Koii nodes, it will have access to three types of data:
-- Static metadata: This is the information submitted when the task is created
+- Static metadata ([more](/develop/write-a-koii-task/task-development-kit-tdk/using-the-task-namespace/task-state)): This is the information submitted when the task is created
+- Dynamic state data ([more](/develop/write-a-koii-task/task-development-kit-tdk/using-the-task-namespace/task-state)): This is the live data maintained by the global consensus on <Tooltip text="K2"/>
+- Environment variables ([more](/develop/write-a-koii-task/task-development-kit-tdk/using-the-task-namespace/keys-and-secrets)): Dynamic inputs passed from the user, which can include login info, API keys, and other sensitive data

 ```js
 Node : {